Arthur has worked for 16 years in the new and used automobile industry. He's a sales force trainer, sales manager, and closer.

 - After everyone is seated, find out all you can about the trade.
 Find out what the customer thinks the value of their trade should be and write that down.
 When you are done gathering information on the trade, give the appraisal slip and the keys to the car to someone from the dealership that is qualified to put a value on the trade.

 - Next, find out how much cash the customer is going to come up with for a down payment.
 Do not include sales tax and registration fees in the cash-down yet.
 If, for example, the customer has $1000 to put down, write in the cash-down box "$1000.00 plus Tax and Reg."

 - Then ask what they expect for a monthly payment.
 Let us, for example, say the customer responds with $250 a month (this is, by the way, the number one answer to this question).

 - Write in the retail price.
-This requires no input from the customer, unless you are adding products onto the already existing retail price.
+This requires no input from the customer unless you are adding products to the already existing retail price.

 You can see that all the boxes have been filled out.
 Now it is time for you to go up to the desk and get some numbers from management.
 Now is not the time to ask for a deposit, but before you get up from the desk ask, "If I can put this all together, are you ready to take the vehicle home today?"

 Anything but a positive response means you will have some work ahead of you.

 You stand in line until it is your turn to talk to the desk manager.
 Hopefully the appraisal is complete.
 A good manager will try and hold as much gross as possible so they will try and get you to "bump" the customer (get them to pay more monthly or put down more cash).

 The Four Square Catch